 As the mobile media device market has grown over the past 10 years, the demand for digital books and comics has increased.
-Exact sales figures for the market are hard to come by (McMillan 2012), as the main distributors are quite guarded with their figuresComixologyreportedly grossed $19 million in fiscal year 2011, and projected growth that would see them gross $70 million in fiscal year 2012 (Rosenblatt 2012).
+Exact sales figures for the e-comics market are hard to come by (McMillan 2012), as the main distributors are quite guarded with their figures.
+Comixology one of the leading digital comics platforms , reportedly grossed $19 million in fiscal year 2011, and projected growth that would see them gross $70 million in fiscal year 2012 (Rosenblatt 2012).
 In the rush to take advantage of this burgeoning market, a number of companies jumped in and developed delivery and payment systems, like the Comixology app, and Amazon’s Kindle reader— a stand alone device and an application that can run on iOS and Android.

 Exploring different authors’ and artists’ responses to the move towards digital comics, we can examine some of the strengths and weaknesses of communicating narratives through both traditional, bound books and digital devices and focus on some specific texts that are designed to take advantage of the formats in which they are presented.
 I will be focusing on liminal cases in each medium in order to explore the boundaries of what is currently being produced, thereby exposing media specific characteristics and opportunities comics can take advantage of.
+It is still too early to tell if these works point to the directions that digital comics reading may follow, as reading strategies have not been solidified or codified yet.
+This provides creators the opportunity to experiment with new methodologies of story telling and propose ideas that are worth contemplating and analyzing critically.
+Each of these examples illuminates facets of not only the media in which they are presented, digital or print, but invite us to interrogate our assumptions about their corresponding counterpart.

-It is still too early to tell if these works point to the directions that digital comics reading may follow,propose ideas that are worth I will focus on one comic narrative in particular, Meanwhile by Jason Shiga (2010), which exists as a codex bound book, but also as an app which was developed specifically for the narrative.
+I will focus on one comic narrative in particular, Meanwhile by Jason Shiga (2010), which exists as a codex bound book, but also as an app which was developed specifically for the narrative.
 I will also look at examples both from within and beyond the world of comics, bringing in prose works that push the boundaries of narrative and interaction.
 Many of these works incorporate a variety of media beyond traditional text.
-The authors are utilizing the variety of the tools at their disposal, regardless of traditional definitions of their discipline.
+The authors are utilizing the variety of the tools at their disposal to question reading methods and problematize reader engagement, regardless of traditional definitions of their discipline.
 Certain hybrid texts blur the line between novels, comics, animation, and games in an attempt to engage the reader in their story.
-This variety of examples should suggest a range of possible ways in which comics creators could further their own experiments into digital realm.
+This variety of examples should suggest a range of possible ways in which comics creators could further their own experiments into both the digital realm and the more traditional world of print.

 Affordances, interfaces and digital content delivery systems